-Internet podcasts are very useful and there are many presentations available on YouTube, for example.
-There are many techniques you can use for listening to these, such as pausing and summarising in your own words, and practising note-taking skills.
+Internet podcasts are very useful and there are many presentations available online.
+There are various techniques you can use for listening to these, such as pausing and summarising in your own words, and practising note-taking skills.
 Listening to business programmes on English-speaking TV channels and radio stations will also give you valuable practice.